tunedev/caliper/docs/source/connectors/fabric-config.md

 - `transientMap`: Map<string, byte[]>.
 Optional.
 The transient map to pass to the contract.
 - `invokerIdentity`: string.
 Optional.
 The name of the user who should invoke the contract.
 If not provided, a user will be selected from the organization defined by `invokerMspId` or the first organization in the network configuration file if that property is not provided.
 - `invokerMspId`: string.
 Optional.
 The mspid of the user organization who should invoke the contract.
 Defaults to the first organization in the network configuration file.
 - `targetPeers`: string[].
 Optional.
-An array of endorsing peer names as the targets of the transaction proposal.
+An array of endorsing peer names as the targets of the transaction proposal when binding to fabric:2.2.
 If omitted, the target list will be chosen for you and if discovery is used then the node SDK uses discovery to determine the correct peers.
+This option is not supported in fabric:fabric-gateway binding and will throw an error.
 - `targetOrganizations`: string[].
 Optional.
-An array of endorsing organizations as the targets of the invoke.
-If both targetPeers and targetOrganizations are specified, then targetPeers will take precedence.
+An array of endorsing organizations as the targets of the invoke. for the fabric:2.2 binding, if both targetPeers and targetOrganizations are specified, then targetPeers will take precedence.
 - `channel`: string.
 Optional.
 The name of the channel on which the contract to call resides.

 So invoking a contract looks like the following: